progvasu/AlgorithmicToolbox/README.md

 # AlgorithmicToolbox
-## This repo contains my implementations of algotihms
+## This repo contains my implementations of algorithms

 ### All algorithms are implemented in JAVA